simplyjarod/system/README.md

-# CentOS 6 / 7 / 8 system installation and configuration
+# CentOS 6, 7, 8 and Ubuntu system installation and configuration

 Please, **download _all files_ before executing any script**.
 There are several dependencies between them.
 You can use:
 ```bash